jakobib/daia2016/finding-availability.md

 preferrence of service types (e.g. openaccess is always better than remote which is always better than loan which is always better than presentation).
 Some applications might further reduce the availability to simple boolean value.
-Then ng-daia client [@ngdaia, @AngularJS2014] contains some templates for display of availability information.
+The ng-daia client [@ngdaia, @AngularJS2014] contains some templates for display of availability information.
 Nevertheless any decision how to present availability information for best user experience requires understanding of both use cases and the DAIA data model.

 A full example of a DAIA response covering the information displayed in an actual discovery interface (Figure 1) is given below.
-The response contains a document with two items at the Hamburg State and University Library, one of available at the department of computer scienc and the other being on loan.
+The response contains a document with two items at the Hamburg State and University Library, one available at the department of computer scienc and the other being on loan.

 ~~~json